 avishorp has written a small program that pops up a message whenever a serial port over USB device is plugged in, that is available on GitHub (code) and (installer)

 PopCom is a COM port plug-in/plug-out notifier.
 Whenever a USB device that emulates a COM port is connected to the computer, a pop-up will be displayed, describing the device that has been plugged in and the COM number assigned to it.
 This pop-up helps determining the COM number assigned to each device, a number that is required for communicating with it.

-CAN system isolation app note from Texas Instruments, Link here (PDF)
+Old app note from Maxim Integrated about high-precision temperature measurement.
+Link here (PDF)

 This website stores some user agent data.
 These data are used to provide a more personalized experience and to track your whereabouts around our website in compliance with the European General Data Protection Regulation.
 If you decide to opt-out of any future tracking, a cookie will be set up in your browser to remember this choice for one year.
 I Agree, Deny